MonicaPH/Minimal_VR_sensor_synchronization/README.md

 # Minimal_VR_sensor_synchronization

+A minimal Unity project that exchanges messages with an M5Stack AtomS3 over USB serial, together with the AtomS3 firmware it talks to.

+- `minimal_vr_sensor_synchronization/` — the Unity project (Unity 6000.5.9f1).
+- `serial_device/` — four PlatformIO firmware projects for the AtomS3; each has
+  its own README.

 ## Unity–Arduino serial communication

-`SerialClient.cs` sends and receives newline-terminated text without blocking Unity's frame loop.
+`Assets/SerialClient.cs` sends and receives newline-terminated text without blocking Unity's frame loop.
 A worker thread waits for serial input, and Unity's `Update()` method delivers received lines on the main thread.
 It is therefore safe for a `LineReceived` handler to update GameObjects, UI, or other Unity objects.

 ### Supported targets